craigbrinkerhoff/CONUS_carbon/README.md

 - This pipeline is facilitated by [`targets`](https://books.ropensci.org/targets/) and [`future.batchtools`](https://future.batchtools.futureverse.org/), so you need familiarity with these tools to run with confidence!
 We use a SLURM scheduler to submit jobs, your HPC mileage may vary.

 - We used a conda environment to run the entire project.
 The specifics of the environment are available in *environment.yml*.
 Note that you need to manually install `dataRetrieval` package as its not available in conda-forge.
+You also need to manually install `ggspatial` as it's not available on conda-forge.

 - While the necessary hardcoded file paths *should* only be in *_targets.R*, there is an assumed data repo structure.
 Check functions in *src/analysis.R* for examples.